-- Analyst projects data into a selected subset of dimensions and computes interesting statistics - In SQL this is expressed by grouping records using the selected attributes and computing aggregate functions (e.g. sum(), average(), count(), max()) over each group - "Group by followed by aggregation" - Additional filtering may be used to restrict the scope of the query
+- The analyst selects a subset of dimensions from the data and computes relevant statistics to derive insights. - In SQL this is expressed by grouping records using the selected attributes and computing aggregate functions (e.g. sum(), average(), count(), max()) over each group - "Group by followed by aggregation" - Additional filtering may be used to restrict the scope of the query